margotw40/bacteria-macrophage-simulation/README.md

 # Bacteria/Macrophage Simulation

-An agent based and next-event simulation that uses a cell grid to simulate movement, division, and eating over time.
+An agent based, next-event simulation that uses a cell grid to simulate movement, division, and eating over time.

 ### Running the Project